morousg/CUDALearning/README.md

 I will probably use the code in this repo to ask questions in the NVIDIA forums too.

 Why not to sign-up in a CUDA course instead?
-Well, I've started learning CUDA when Compute Capabilites where not even 2.0.
-Also, OpenCL was not abailable for testing, but I had the specification to learn it.
-Later I did some courses, and I think that none can answer the questions I want to currently solve.
-So I preffer to test and share to the community, so if I can't find an answer, hopefully if someone is looking at the same things might be able to help.
-Of course, what I put here might also be usefull for others.
-That is why I'm using Unlicense, because I want this code to be used by any one, without restrictions.
+Well, I did some courses, and I think that none can answer the questions I want to currently solve.
+So I preffer to test and share to the community.
+I'm using Unlicense, because I want this code to be used by any one, without restrictions.

 The organization of the repository is very simple.
 A set of folders, where each folder contains a project that serves a purpose.